 - Faculty and others use assessment information for the purpose of program improvement.

-- Information about assessment systems and student learning outcomes are reported to designated stakeholders, including the Lewis & Clark College Board of Trustees, the Oregon Teachers and Standards Practice Commission, the Lewis & Clark consortium, and appropriate national accreditation organizations.
+- Information about assessment systems and student learning outcomes are reported to designated stakeholders, including the Lewis & Clark College Board of Trustees, the Oregon Teachers and Standards Practice Commission, and appropriate national accreditation organizations.

-- Aggregate performance data will not include personally identifying information and student names will be removed from all individual samples of student work.
+- Aggregate performance data will not include personally identifying information.

 In recognition of the evolutionary nature of accountability and assessment processes, the Graduate School of Education and Counseling acknowledges that changes in the assessment system will occur over time.
 The Graduate School of Education and Counseling will make reasonable efforts to inform students and other stakeholders of these modifications.
 In no case will changes in the assessment system alter the institutions commitment to preserving the confidentiality of individual student performance data.
 The Graduate School of Education and Counseling and its departments conduct satisfaction and other types of surveys before and after students graduate.
 Students and alumni are strongly encouraged to respond to these surveys so that the information may be used to improve our programs and the education of our future students.